 The Nylon lace and mesh from our Petal Play and Airplay collections are sourced from US based textile importers.

-While all these fibers are manmade, it has allowed us to offer consumers a wider range of Made in USA sleepwear at an affordable price.
+While all these fibers are manmade, it has allowed us to offer consumers a wider range of Made in USA, ethically produced, sleepwear at an affordable price.
 Ideally we would be able to manufacture locally, using sustainable fiber, at a lower price- but those fibers currently command a premium in the marketplace and as they gain wider use the price of the raw materials will make that possible.

-Raw Materials- by design
+Raw Materials- by group:

 Our Playdate group is made from a modal/silk blend.
 Modal is one of the softest fibers in the world, wicks away moisture, and doesn't pill.
 By pairing 85% sustainable modal with 15% silk this fabric is both sustainable and a dream to touch.